bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

   a&lbrack;target&rbrack;                        Attribute Present Selector    Selects an element if the given
                                                                    attribute is present

-  a&lbrack;href=&quot;http://google.com/&quot;&rbrack;   Attribute Equals Selector     Selects an element if the given
+  a&lbrack;href="http://google.com/"&rbrack;   Attribute Equals Selector     Selects an element if the given
                                                                    attribute value exactly matches the
                                                                    value stated

-  a&lbrack;href&ast;=&quot;login&quot;&rbrack;              Attribute Contains Selector   Selects an element if the given
+  a&lbrack;href&ast;="login"&rbrack;              Attribute Contains Selector   Selects an element if the given
                                                                    attribute value contains at least
                                                                    once instance of the value stated

-  a&lbrack;href&Hat;=&quot;https://&quot;&rbrack;           Attribute Begins With         Selects an element if the given
+  a&lbrack;href&Hat;="https://"&rbrack;           Attribute Begins With         Selects an element if the given
                                      Selector                      attribute value begins with the
                                                                    value stated

-  a&lbrack;href&#36;=&quot;.pdf&quot;&rbrack;               Attribute Ends With Selector  Selects an element if the given
+  a&lbrack;href&#36;=".pdf"&rbrack;               Attribute Ends With Selector  Selects an element if the given
                                                                    attribute value ends with the value
                                                                    stated

-  a&lbrack;rel&tilde;=&quot;tag&quot;&rbrack;                 Attribute Spaced Selector     Selects an element if the given
+  a&lbrack;rel&tilde;="tag"&rbrack;                 Attribute Spaced Selector     Selects an element if the given
                                                                    attribute value is
                                                                    whitespace-separated with one word
                                                                    being exactly as stated

-  a&lbrack;lang&#0124;=&quot;en&quot;&rbrack;                 Attribute Hyphenated Selector Selects an element if the given
+  a&lbrack;lang&#0124;="en"&rbrack;                 Attribute Hyphenated Selector Selects an element if the given
                                                                    attribute value is hyphen-separated
                                                                    and begins with the word stated
   ----------------------------------------------------------------------------------------------------